boazbk/tcs/lec_06_loops.md

 blah = NAND(temp,baz)
 ```

-To create the arrays we can add code of the following form in the beginning of the program (here we're using enhanced NAND++ syntax, `GOTO`, and the constant `one` but this syntactic sugar can of course be avoided):
+To create the arrays we can add code of the following form in the beginning of the program (here we're using enhanced NAND-TM syntax, `GOTO`, and the constant `one` but this syntactic sugar can of course be avoided):

 ```python
 # initialization of arrays